jaimebw/chill_rnns/README.md

-# NLP models
+# RNN models
-These are a couple of NLP models coded in PyTorch and PyTorch Lighning.
+These are a couple of RNN models coded in PyTorch and PyTorch Lighning.
 I coded these models to learn and to show some implementations of PyTorch lightning.

 I'm going to be using the FashionMNIST dataset to train a classifyer using theses architectures.